California’s leading expert on local government revenues

 - We are frequent speakers, writers, and commenters in the press on issues arising under Proposition 13.

 In short, Colantuono, Highsmith & Whatley, PC and its lawyers have unmatched experience and expertise in the complex laws governing municipal revenues under California’s constitution and related laws.
-Whether you seek new revenues, advice about maintaining those you have or representation in litigation over government revenues, we have the skill to provide the most sophisticated representation possible.
+Whether you seek new revenues, advice about maintaining those you have or representation in litigation, we have the skill to provide the most sophisticated representation possible.